Average Health Insurance Cost in 2026

 Find Cheap Health Insurance Quotes in Your Area

-HMOs tend to have lower rates.
-However, you can't see doctors outside of your network, and you need a referral to visit a specialist.
+HMO health insurance plans tend to have cheap rates.
+But you can't see doctors outside your network, and you typically need a referral to visit a specialist.

 Monthly health insurance cost by plan type